Israel wildfires: Haifa residents allowed home

 Story highlights

-- Israeli police say Haifa residents are free to return to their homes
+- 100 families are evacuated as a new fire burns out of control

-- Police spokesman says 12 people have been arrested in relation to fires
+- Police spokesman says 12 people have been arrested in connection to fires

 Jerusalem (CNN)Tens of thousands of residents of the Israeli port city of Haifa were allowed to return home Friday, as firefighters who have been battling wildfires for the past four days brought the flames menacing the city under control.